 This website is simple and minimalist, which gives it an extra luxurious feeling.
 All the attention goes to the featured pictures and the CTA suggesting users book a room right now.

-This example looks quite unusual with the dark colors and smaller fonts.
+This example looks quite unusual with dark colors and smaller fonts.
 It looks stylish and trendy, suggesting that the hotel is also all about style worth paying for.

 Another minimalistic website that only sets accents on the most important details.
 Contrast colors, clear messaging and simple navigation bring a contemporary feeling slightly shadowed by the vintage atmosphere in the pictures.

 Good design cannot be overestimated when it comes to hotel websites.
 Based on the design, people often make decisions on booking one property over another.
-This is reason enough to pay significant amount of attention to this question.
+This is reason enough to pay a significant amount of attention to this question.

 Hopefully, now you feel more confident when it comes to what a good hotel website should look like and how it should feel for your actual and potential guests.
 If you need some hotel web design inspiration, we would be happy to give you a hand at Fireart.studio.
 We enjoy working with hotels and seeing how our designs can help make positive changes to your business.